Address: Autódromo José Carlos Pace, Av. Senador Teotnio Vilela, 261 São Paulo, Brazil

 Following two fatal crashes which took the lives of Stock Car Brasil drivers Rafael Sperafico in 2007 and Gustavo Sondermann in 2011, a revised chicane was introduced for these races (but not F1) at the Curva do Café corner.
 The slightly clunky, tyre-lined chicane was further altered for the 2013 season, being eased on exit (though initially, contractors built the chicane the wrong way round and it had to be rebuilt a second time...).
 It remains in use for the popular stock car races, in combination with specially-designed SAFER barriers, identical to those now widely used on North American ovals, which had replaced the concrete wall at the final turn following the Sperafico crash.

 Plans for a new Formula One only pitlane on the Reta Oposta straight were unveiled in 2012, though were finally discounted after circuit bosses feared it might spoil some of the essential character of the track.
 Instead, a $60 million refurbishment programme was launched, which saw major civil engineering works begin in August 2014 to create a new pitlane entry and exit.
 The hillside at the back of the Laranjinha was cut away and then built up with a concrete wall, allowing more space above for a revised pit lane entry.
-At the same time, the track itself was moved a few metres further back to create additional runoff.
-Despite this change, the offical track length remains unchanged.

 The Autódromo José Carlos Pace is located in the southern region of São Paulo, in the Interlagos district.
 The nearest international airport is São Paulo-Guarulhos, 30 miles to the north east, approximately 45 minutes from the track.
 Congonhas Airport is closer to the circuit, offering domestic connections and private flights.